-Verse: For I know that my Redeemer liveth, and that He shall stand at the latter day upon the earth.
+Verse: I know that my Redeemer lives, and that in the

+end He will stand upon the earth.
 Job 19:25

-Date: Unknown, probably the first book of the Bible written
+Date: Unknown, probably the first book of the Bible

+written

 Job, a righteous man who was probably a contemporary of Abraham, lived in the land of Uz before the nation of Israel came into existence.
-He had flocks and a huge household and was ... the greatest of all the men of the east (1:3).
+He had flocks and a huge household and was ... the greatest man among all the people of the east (1:3).
 He wasn't outstanding only for his wealth, but also for his righteousness because he took God at His word and did what God said was necessary to demonstrate his faith.
-Regularly and consistently Job offered sacrifices for his sins and the sins of his family, and so his sins were covered and he was perfect and upright (1:1).
+Regularly and consistently Job offered sacrifices for his sins and the sins of his family, and so his sins were covered and he was blameless and upright (1:1).